TheMEMOLab/Bio326-NMBU/Doc/02_Polishing.md

 ### Feedback

-If you have any issues running any of the commands in this tutorial, please write an email to carl.mathias.kobel AT nmbu.no
+If you have any issues running any of the commands in this tutorial, please write an email to the instructors.